Postgraduate Certificate in Environmental Journalism and Critiques of Impact Assessment

 Key facts about Postgraduate Certificate in Environmental Journalism and Critiques of Impact Assessment

-The Postgraduate Certificate in Environmental Journalism and Critiques of Impact Assessment offers a comprehensive understanding of environmental issues and impact assessment processes.
+The Postgraduate Certificate in Environmental Journalism and Critiques of Impact Assessment is a specialized program designed to equip students with the skills and knowledge required to effectively cover environmental issues in the media.

 Why this course?